 Applying for a painting, drawing, printmaking, clay, metals, wood, or glass class

 School teacher--no images required

 If you apply for special work-study, you are encouraged to also apply for general work-study.

 Descriptions of all special work-study scholarships with information about the funder and the qualifications.

 We are excited to announce new partial scholarships.
-Twenty-five scholarships of $1,000 will be awarded for two- or two-and-a-half-week classes, with no work requirement.
+Twenty-five scholarships of $1,000 will be awarded for two- or two-and-a-half-week workshops, with no work requirement.
 These target students with exceptional talent and financial need.
-To apply for a partial scholarship, check the partial scholarship box on the application form and include a letter explaining your financial need and your interest in the class(es) you are applying for, a résume, two letters of recommendation, and five printed images (maximum size 8-1/2; x 11, no CDs) of your work even if it is not in the same media as the class you are applying to take.
+To apply for a partial scholarship, check the partial scholarship box on the application form and include a letter explaining your financial need and your interest in the workshop(s) you are applying for, a résume, two letters of recommendation, and five printed images (maximum size 8-1/2; x 11, no CDs) of your work even if it is not in the same media as the workshop you are applying to take.

 If you apply for partial scholarship you are encouraged to also apply for work-study.